-The judge said the man showed no remorse, that the crime was planned and pre-meditated, and said it was difficult to “discount the sentence in any meaningful way”.
-She noted that the defence said the man’s wife still stood by him.
+The judge said the man showed no remorse, that the crime was planned and pre-meditated and said it was difficult to “discount the sentence in any meaningful way”.
+She noted that defence said the man’s wife still stands by him.

 She said the offences were frequently accompanied by violence or threats of violence and described them as “vile acts” which had been carried out within the confines of the family home.

-Ms Justice Heneghan described the first victim as being “defenceless and without support” and added the abuse continued for eight years.
+Ms Justice Heneghan said this was a place where these innocent children should have had security, care and love.
+She described the first victim as being “defenceless and without support” and added that the abuse continued for eight long years.
 She noted that the other two daughters were eventually taken into care.

 She said the abuse came to an end after she managed to escape to England with her boyfriend as a 17-year-old.